SherryCal/GAN-summary-and-tricks/explanation papers with codings/Image Style Transform(IST)/explanation.md

 88   model = vgg19.VGG19(input_tensor=input_tensor,
 89                     weights='imagenet', include_top=False)
 ```
 Style transfer algorithm.
 First content and style features are extracted and stored.
-The style image ~a is passed through the network
+The style image $\stackrel{\rightarrow}{a}$ is passed through the network
 and its style representation Al on all layers included are computed and stored (left).
 The content image ~p is passed through the network
 and the content representation Pl in one layer is stored (right).
 Then a random white noise image ~x is passed through the network and its
 style features Gl and content features Fl are computed.
 On each layer included in the style representation, the element-wise mean squared